Irish Council of Churches. Irish Inter-Church Meeting

 The ICC Executive meets four times a year and is made up of church general secretaries and other nominated representatives from across the range of Protestant, Orthodox, Reformed and Independent church traditions.
 The President is the public representative of the Council.

-Our current President is Rt Rev Andrew Forster (C of I).
+Our current President is Rt Rev Sarah Groves (Moravian Church).
 Presidents are elected on a rotation basis and serve for two years.

 Irish Inter Church Meeting